-Last week, I shared about how Facebook can be a great tool for sharing content online.
+Recently, I shared about how Facebook can be a great tool for sharing content online.
+But the other side to that is it can also be an epic waste of time.

-Shocked, I vowed to simplify my approach to social media, so that I could focus more on my blog and work, while still staying connected with the people that I care about.
+About a year ago, I started tracking how much time I was actually spending on Facebook and was amazed to discover it was a couple hours per day day.
+Shocked, I vowed to simplify my approach to social media, so that I could focus more on what mattered most to me while still staying connected with the people I care about.

-As Betty White says, “I would never say that the people on there are losers, but that’s only because I’m polite.”
+As Betty White said, “I would never say that the people on there are losers, but that's only because I'm polite.”
+If you find yourself feeling like one of those losers, here's how you can stop:

 - Don’t leave Facebook open.
 Check it a few times during the day (if your work allows) and once at night.
 When you’re done, close the window.